redis/docs/content/operate/kubernetes/re-clusters/expand-pvc.md

   kubectl apply -f <your-rec.yaml>
   ```

-After applying the REC changes, the PVCs will begin to resize to the new size.
+After applying the REC changes, the PVCs will begin to expand to the new size.

 Once all the PVCs finish the resizing process, the operator will delete and recreate the StatefulSet with the new volume size.